Already in use by an Am Law 100 partner to train new associates.

 Replay and Materials Available to all Registrants

-Ed Gehres, Jr. is a business C-level executive and M&A attorney with over three decades of experience.
-He has been involved in multiple M&A deals with total value exceeding $3B across multiple industries.
+My name is Ed Gehres, Jr., and I have been a C-level executive and M&A attorney for over three decades.
+I've been involved in multiple M&A deals with total value exceeding $3B across multiple industries.

-He currently specializes in assisting small and medium businesses, leveraging his experience with companies as large as Fortune 10 and as small as early stage start-ups and "mom and pop shops."
+I currently specialize in assisting small and medium businesses, leveraging my experience with companies as large as Fortune 10 and as small as early stage start-ups and "mom and pop shops."

 Acquire Before You Exit was written especially for small and medium business owners who are struggling with how to sell their businesses.
 It includes over 100 pages of practical practice tools and an easy to read narrative complete with real world examples.